DavidVollmers/Comfyg/README.md

 You can read more about all Comfyg CLI capabilities [here](packages/Comfyg.Cli/README.md).

 Last but not least you should also think about security and data separation concerns.
 You can read more about connections & security [here](docs/Connections.md).

-## TODOs

-These are things which still need to be done.

-- Add option to use Azure KeyVault instead of system encryption
-- Make systemId configurable
-- Add option for wildcard permissions
-- Add client side exception handling
-- Add Import/Export capabilities
-- Support other authentication options for Azure Table Storage
-- Documentation